 Date

-Note for institutions: Please edit and customize this LAEP Employer Agreement according to your institution’s policies and procedures.
+Note for institutions: Please edit and customize this LAEP Employer Agreement template according to your institution’s policies and procedures.
+Highlighted sections indicate text that institutions should edit and customize before using the Employer Agreement.
+Text that is not highlighted should be retained in the document to ensure compliance with sections 69950-69969 of the California Education Code.

 Learning-Aligned Employment Program